raggedkarma/godbreakersaga/src/honour-lies.md

 <hr id="disorder" />

 ## Disorder
-A war is rarely won or lost by pure violence.
-The cunning general manages their war materiel and messages on the battlefield better than their troops.
-If cut off from the chain of command and steady resupply, a unit is in serious trouble.
+A war is rarely won or lost by pure violence, but by this measure the mettle of those fighting are brutally tested.

-Units become disordered while they cannot see a friendly command holding, or as a result of a Tactic.
-Some units are immune to disorder, and can never be affected by it.
-A unit occupying a friendly command holding is immune to disorder.
+Units become disordered when they are defeated in combat or as a result of a Tactic.
+If a unit becomes immune to disorder, they immediately recover from it, in addition to not being able to become disordered.
+A unit occupying a friendly holding is immune to disorder.

-A disordered unit affected in the following ways:
+While disorderd, a unit affected in the following ways:

-- The unit may not [March](/honour-lies/gameplay.html#activation)
-- The unit may not perform a ranged attack if they did so in the previous round.
+- The unit may not perform Ranged Attack or March [action](/honour-lies/gameplay.html#activation) during its activation.
 - The unit bids at a 2:1 ratio in combat, so its combat score is improved by +1 for every **two** Health bid.

 <hr id="terrain" />